baihuqian/strava-gear/README.md

     "#cx-tyres":
       tyre-front: schwalbe-x-one-3
       tyre-rear: schwalbe-x-one-4

+  # A special hashtag `#VirtualRide` can be used to define component assignements
+  # for indoor trainer rides from Zwift, Rouvy, etc.
+  - "#VirtualRide":
+      tyre-front: wahoo-kickr-climb
+      tyre-rear: wahoo-kickr

   # These temporarily change component assignments whenever the given hashtag
   # appears in the name (not description!) of an activity.
   #